LiMinggang/madedit-mod/README.txt

 Fix: Incorrect displaying DND mouse ICON while clicking line number area in selection
 Fix: Wrong file filter of Open File dialog
-Fix: Bookmark Only in search dialog does not work correctly Update Astyle to latest code
+Fix: Bookmark Only in search dialog does not work correctly
+Fix: Enable 80 columns hint only if it's in fix width mode Update Astyle to latest code
 Update Hunspell to latest code
 Update translations